EmEl-194/novamed-pharma-analytics-powerbi-dashboard/README.md

 ## Key Insights
 - NovaMed generated $61.68M in revenue with an 81.9% profit margin, indicating strong cost efficiency.
-- Revenue is highly concentrated — the top 5 drugs contribute 27% of total revenue.
+- Revenue was highly concentrated — the top 5 drugs contributed 27% of total revenue.
-- Monthly revenue and profit fluctuate significantly, suggesting seasonal demand or operational inefficiencies.
+- Monthly revenue and profit fluctuated significantly, suggesting seasonal demand or operational inefficiencies.
-- Customer revenue is heavily skewed — top customers generate disproportionately higher revenue.
+- Customer revenue was heavily skewed — top customers generated disproportionately higher revenue.
-- Older customers (54–65) are the primary revenue drivers, contributing $17.17M.
+- Older customers (54–65) were the primary revenue drivers, contributing $17.17M.
-- Revenue is evenly distributed across gender, with males contributing slightly more (47%).
+- Revenue was evenly distributed across gender, with males contributing slightly more (47%).
 - Sellers account for 88% of total revenue, indicating reliance on wholesale buyers.
-- Canada and Australia dominate revenue generation, highlighting strong market concentration.
+- Canada and Australia dominated revenue generation, highlighting strong market concentration.

 ## Features of the Dashboard